Tyrone Guthrie Residential Residency

 In addition to full-board and accommodation for up to 3 people, the award covers access to the dance studio at Annaghmakerrig and a small fund to cover expenses.
 A produced work is not expected as a result of this time, instead, we expect the artist to have made a journey of discovery about themselves as a dance maker.

 Submissions are made in response to an Open Call, which are reviewed by a panel comprising a representative from Dance Ireland and Tyrone Guthrie Centre.
-The 2017 call for applications is closed and the recipient for this year's opportunity is Emma O'Kane who will undertake the residency in October this year.
+The 2017 recipient was Emma O'Kane who will undertook the residency in October 2017.

 Past recipient, Emma Martin, had this to say about the opportunity: